gstlearn/gstlearn/README.md

 ### Windows - MinGW (via RTools):

 These requirements are also recommended to people who wants to compile *gstlearn* R package.
-If you want to compile *gstlearn* Python package, you should look at the previous section.
+If you want to compile *gstlearn* Python package under Windows, you should look at the previous section.
 This is not the only way to install MinGW.
-But using RTools permits us to also handle *gstlearn* R package compilation.
+But using MinGW provided with RTools permits us to also handle *gstlearn* R package compilation.

 #### Install R and RTools